- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 - Interpersonal Therapy is based on a simple idea: how you relate to others impacts your emotional and mental health.
 This idea grew out of the work of a psychiatrist named Harry Stack Sullivan who believed that an individual’s personality was significantly influenced by his/her interpersonal relationships.

-- Bulimia Nervosa is an eating disorder that is characterized by “a cycle of bingeing and compensatory behaviors such as self-induced vomiting designed to undo or compensate for the effects of binge eating.”
+- Bulimia Nervosa is an eating disorder that is characterized by “a cycle of bingeing, self-induced vomiting and other compensatory behaviors such as starving designed to undo or compensate for the effects of binge eating.”

-- Do you believe your child may have bulimia?
+- Do you believe your child has an eating disorder?
 Let’s define what bulimia nervosa is, and why it can be difficult to detect –– even among a family member.

 - Weight fluctuations can be a common occurrence within a healthy individual.
 One’s body weight can fluctuate on average 2 to 4 pounds per day.
 However, individuals who consistently engage in chronic dieting behavior, as well as individuals suffering from bulimia nervosa, experience weight fluctuations beyond the normal day to day variance.

 - Bulimia Nervosa is a psychological disorder resulting in devastating health consequences if left untreated.
-New research findings are creating more effective methods and approaches for the treatment of bulimia nervosa, which can improve outcomes for individuals seeking recovery from this eating disorder.
+New research findings are creating more effective methods and approaches for treatment, which can improve outcomes for individuals seeking recovery from this eating disorder.
 Addressing the underlying issues related to bulimia along with the use of effective psychotherapy methods can dramatically improve the chances for recovery.
 Learn more about these new research findings for bulimia treatment in this article.

 - Often times, men and women with eating disorders may not appear as though they are struggling.
 Part of this is due to the fact that eating disordered behaviors are hidden and may not be as obvious to concerned family and friends.
-This is especially true for Bulimia, where binge and purge cycles are usually done in secret.
-This secrecy can allow individuals suffering with Bulimia to do so for several years before seeking help.
-If you are concerned that someone you care about may be struggling with Bulimia, read this article to learn more about identifying signs and tips for approaching your loved one with bulimia.
+This is especially true where binge and purge cycles are usually done in secret.
+This secrecy can allow individuals suffering from Bulimia to do so for several years before seeking help.
+If you are concerned that someone you care about may be struggling with this issue, read this article to learn more about identifying signs and tips for approaching your loved one.

-- Add the chaos and pressure from the transition to college life and the lifestyle changes this involves, and the perfect storm may be created for students struggling with bulimia.
+- Add the chaos and pressure from the transition to college life and the lifestyle changes this involves, and the perfect storm may be created for college students struggling with this eating disorder.